 By no means am I a mothering expert.
 However, I am a mother and hold my friends that are moms in high regard.
 I have friends in various stages of being a mom: trying everything to conceive, having baby number 3, stay at home moms, working moms, raising a newborn, coping with the loss of their child, having a child with a disability, grandmas, and aunts.

 Thank you to all of my friends that are moms and the impact you have on my own mothering techniques.
 It’s not something I publicly declare often, but it’s worth saying.
+I have a friend who was a Cultural Care Au Pair in America when she was younger and she has given me so much advice on how to be the best parent I can.
 Hoping you know how much others appreciate you.

 Also an apology to the moms I criticized for loud kids or those that were throwing tantrums.
 You were probably doing your best and sometimes kids are jerks.
 Please know I was naive to what it’s like to have a kid 24/7.